 You are contacting

-Employment & HR & Financial regulatory
+Employment law for employers & Financial regulatory

 The FCA recognises that firms directly affected by coronavirus will have to keep governance arrangements under review.
 It recently published a statement for solo-regulated firms, setting out expectations under the Senior Managers and Certification Regime (SMCR) at this challenging time.